-Once the garlic cloves are in the ground planted and then growing in spring, there are generally four main tasks that need to be taken care of during the growing season.
-These include weeding, watering, scape removal (if necessary) and scouting.
+Once the garlic cloves are in the ground planted and then growing in the spring, there are generally three main tasks that need to be taken care of during the growing season.
+These include weeding, watering and scape removal if necessary.

-If possible, it is best to plant garlic in a field that is "clean" and has low levels of weeds.
-The old abandoned pasture behind Grandpa's barn that hasn't been farmed for the last 20 years might not be the best place to start with.
+If possible, it is best to plant garlic in a garden or field that is "clean" and has low levels of weeds.
 Areas with perennial weeds like thistles or quack grasses should be avoided if possible and planted in future years once these weeds have been removed.

-Garlic crops like to have a consistent supply of moisture.
-In general, this means about 1 inch of rain or irrigation per week (up to 2 inches for sandy soils) during the warmer parts of the growing season.
-It is important not to overwater, as this often leads to disease of the growing plant and poor storage of harvested bulbs.
-On the other hand, not supplying enough moisture can lead to stressed plants with smaller bulbs (although they will be very flavourful and likely store well).
-On heavy clay soils it is best to lean towards watering less with slightly dryer conditions whereas on sandy soils its hard to overwater if the watering is spaced out and managed properly.
+Not supplying enough moisture can lead to stressed plants with smaller bulbs, although they will be very flavourful and store well.
+On heavy clay soils, it is best to lean towards watering slightly less whereas on sandy soils it's hard to over water if the watering is spaced out and managed properly.

-Watering should stop about 2 to 3 weeks before the garlic will be harvested, as it helps promote drying of the plants and curing of the bulbs.
-This is a natural process where the dry conditions help send a signal to the garlic plants for them start the final stages of growth and begin to move towards dormancy.
+Watering should be reduced about 2 to 3 weeks before the garlic will be harvested, as it helps promote drying of the plants and curing of the bulbs.
+This is a natural process where the dry conditions help send a signal to the garlic plants for them to start the final stages of growth and begin to move towards dormancy.

-When growing hardneck and weakly bolting garlics, scape removal is generally recommended unless you are wanting to let them develop into bulbil capsules.
-In most cases, scape removal encourages larger bulbs because energy is conserved and diverted to the bulb rather than the flowering structure.
-Every garlic family and variety responds slightly different to scape removal.
-Porcelain and Purple Stripe garlics are among the families most greatly affected.
-Rocamboles tend to be moderately to highly affected, while Asiatics and Turbans have a minor to negligible response.
+When growing hardneck garlics, scape removal is generally recommended unless you are wanting to let them develop bulbil capsules.
+Scape removal encourages larger bulbs because energy is conserved and diverted to the bulb rather than the flowering structure.

-Usually scapes can be snapped off by hand or cut with sharp shears just above the last leaves.
-You want the cut to dry as quickly as possible in order to prevent a route for infection or diseases.
-This means it is best to do the removal on a dry day when possible.
-Scapes are also wonderful to eat and can be cooked by themselves or in any recipes that garlic is called for.
+Scapes can be snapped off by hand or cut with sharp shears just above the last leaves.
+They are also wonderful to eat and can be cooked by themselves or in recipes that call for garlic.